 Public Camping at Floyd Bennett Field, Brooklyn

-Enjoy the crackling of a campfire and sleep under the New York City sky with 32 tent sites and 9 RV parking sites to choose from year around.
+Enjoy the crackling of a campfire and sleep under the New York City sky with 32 tent sites and 12 RV parking sites to choose from.
+Floyd Bennett Field's camp site is from mid-May through late October.
 Camping reservations can be made online at www.recreation.gov.

 Check in upon arrival at the Camp Store located across from the camp grounds.
+The phone number for the Camp Store is 929-294-9342.
 Click here to view the Camp Gateway brochure for campground rules and suggestions of things to do in and around the park.
 Day use is not allowed at Camp Gateway.
 Picnic areas are located nearby at Riis Beach Park and Canarsie Pier.

 Size limits: Up to six people may camp at a single site.
 Larger families and groups will need to reserve multiple camp sites.
 Sites are large enough for one large tent or two small tents.